brunogusta/don-juan-pizzaria/README.md

 Use the files in the Collections folder by specifying the relative path at FILENAME.

-After that, the application backend is complete.
+After that, the Back-End is complete.

 In the Mobile and Web folder you just need to change the ip in the `services/api.js` folder to your local ip and the application is ready for use.